grasmash/drupal-composer-training/index.md

 $log->error('Goodbye world!');
 ```

+Save the file, and run it on the command line:

 ```
 php -f index.php
 ```

+The script should execute very quickly, and afterwards, there should be a new `example.log` file in your project's directory.
+Let's look at what's inside:

 ```
 $ cat example.log
 [2018-03-25 12:05:00] example-log.ERROR: Goodbye world! [] []
 ```

+Once you're done with this simple project, clean up your project if you don't want it for future reference:

 ```
 cd ..
 rm -rf my-new-project
 ```

+That's it!
+You've already started using Composer to make features in your PHP applications easier to implement!

 ## Try basic Composer commands